 Care is taken to ensure the accuracy of the information contained in this publication.
-However, Meat & Livestock Australia cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
+However, MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
 You should make your own enquiries before making decisions concerning your interests.
-Meat & Livestock Australia accept no liability for any losses incurred if you rely solely on this publication.
-Reproduction in whole or part of this publication is prohibited without prior consent and acknowledgement of Meat & Livestock Australia.
+MLA accepts no liability for any losses incurred if you rely solely on this publication and excludes all liability as a result of reliance by any person on such information or advice.